Canop/broot/website/docs/verbs.md

 command | result
 -|-
-:fo! | focus the current directory in a new panel
-:!he | open the help side to your content
+:focus! | focus the current directory in a new panel :!help | open the help side to your content
-:!fo ~ | show your home directory in a new panel
+:!focus ~ | show your home directory in a new panel

 It can be used in a verb declaration in configuration too.